zacharycohn/acqstack-journeymap/_pages/external-clients/evaluation.md

 A few days to two weeks, depending on type of solicitation and number of bidders.

 ### What happens in this stage?
-TTS and the client team forms an evaluation panel.
+TTS and the client team forms an Technical Evaluation Panel or Board (TEP).
 This panel should be briefed by the TTS CO about how to properly do the evaluation and what to avoid doing to ensure compliance with all rules and regulations.

 Evaluation panels are typically made up of a client product owner, a product lead, and a technical lead.